-All that said, you have a limited time to act against state representatives.
-Alabama Code § 11-47-23 gives you six months to file a municipality claim.
-File outside of that deadline, and you’ll see your claim blocked by the state’s statute of limitations instead of any governmental immunities.
+You have limited time to act against state representatives.
+Ala.
+Code § 11-47-23 gives you six months to file a municipality case.
+File outside of that deadline, and you’ll see your case blocked by the state’s statute of limitations instead of any governmental immunities.

 Birmingham Motorcycle Accident FAQ

 Insurance issues are common after motorcycle crashes.
 That’s why it’s best to stay informed.
-Get answers to frequently asked questions from Birmingham motorcycle accident attorneys.
+Get answers to frequently asked questions from Birmingham motorcycle accident lawyers.

 How do We Build Your Motorcycle Accident Case?

-Establishing liability is the first step we take in drafting your larger legal complaint.
-If you want to bring your motorcycle losses to court, Birmingham, AL, motorcycle accident attorneys will also need to:
+Establishing liability is the first step we take in drafting your larger legal case.
+If you want to bring your motorcycle losses to court, Birmingham, AL, motorcycle accident lawyers will also need to:

 Collect Evidence Backing Your Liability Claim and Request for Compensation

-Before we can begin writing your request for compensation, we need to know to whom to address your complaint.
+Before we can begin writing your request for compensation, we need to know to whom to address your case.
 We’ll subsequently need to consider evidence taken from the scene of your accident to determine who to hold responsible for your losses.
-We can then present that evidence alongside your complaint to back your claim.

-Evidence that most often finds its way into motorcycle accident civil complaints includes:
+Evidence that most often finds its way into motorcycle accident civil cases includes:

 - The police report filed at the accident scene